 Curious about how to cook other types of pasta in the electric pressure cooker?
 Check out these helpful how-to guides next:

-- How to Cook Egg Noodles in the Electric Pressure Cooker (coming soon!)
+- How to Cook Orzo in the Electric Pressure Cooker

 - How to Cook Whole Wheat Pasta in the Electric Pressure Cooker